CanasSimon/CanasSimon.github.io/_posts/programming/2020-04-03-vector-optimization.md

 I think I learned a lot on how data is handled on the hardware part and how to optimize my data so that the CPU can exert its full power.
 I got to be more familiar with the concept of AoS, SoA and AoSoA as well as the use of intrinsics commands to handle big chunks of data.

-Overhaul, it made me more sensitive to how I code things.
+Overall, it made me more sensitive to how I code things.